 Now, there are several ways you can do this.

-The most common being to place your frozen rhubarb in a sieve over a bowl to collect the excess liquid.
+The most common is to place your frozen rhubarb in a sieve over a bowl to collect the excess liquid.
 You can leave it covered overnight in the fridge or on your kitchen counter, at room temperature, for a couple of hours.

 FAQ